CreativeCodingLab/BranchingSets/README.md

-# Extended LineSets
+# BranchingSets

-Visit the following link to try a demo of the application: [Extended LineSets Demo](http://paduano.github.io/pathways/)
+Visit the following link to try a demo of the application: [BranchingSets Demo](http://paduano.github.io/pathways/)